Tracking China’s Indoor and Outdoor Air Pollution

 However, the effects that this interplay of outdoor and indoor air pollution has on human health is much less widely understood—especially for children, who are particularly susceptible to the impact of air pollutants.

-UL Chemical Safety - Human Health is conducting ongoing research to measure and evaluate children’s daily exposure to indoor and outdoor pollution in China.
-The goal of these health studies is to determine its contribution to respiratory responses, and to look at the effectiveness of indoor air cleaning as a way to reduce pollution’s acute health effects.
+Chemical Insights is conducting ongoing research to measure and evaluate children’s daily exposure to indoor and outdoor pollution in China.
+The goal of these health studies is to determine its contribution to respiratory responses and to look at the effectiveness of indoor air cleaning as a way to reduce pollution’s acute health effects.

 This research is a collaborative study with researchers from Duke University in Kunshan, China, the University of Wisconsin in the U.S., Tsinghua University in China and health professionals from Shanghai General Hospital.

 It centers on field studies with school children in Shanghai, an industrialized location with high levels of ambient air pollutants such as PM2.5 and ozone.
 Key components of the study include real-time personal monitoring of pollutant exposures and evaluation of non-invasive biomarkers, such as exhaled breath and urine, as indicators of inflammatory respiratory responses.